ObiyaDev/obiya-examples/examples/rag-docling-weaviate-agent/README.md

-# PDF RAG Agent using Motia and Weaviate
+# PDF RAG Agent using Motia, Docling and Weaviate

 An LLM chat-like question-answering system built with Motia Framework that uses RAG (Retrieval-Augmented Generation) to provide accurate answers from PDF documents.
 The system leverages Docling to parse and intelligently chunk PDF documents, Weaviate as a vector database to store vectorized chunks, and OpenAI for embeddings and text generation.